-Chorale (H000) Prerequisite: NONE
+Chorale (H000)

 Chorale is a large vocal ensemble, which is primarily for students in grade 9, but is open to all students.
+Most of the literature studied is a three-part SAB harmony; however, some pieces may be in four-part SSAB or SATB harmony.
 Students will study a variety of choral literature and styles while learning proper singing techniques and developing choral musicianship.
 Chorale is a full-year course that meets every day for 40 minutes.
-Four mandatory concerts are given yearly.
+Three to four mandatory concerts are given yearly.
 Students have several extracurricular opportunities available including small groups, the Pops concert, and NYSSMA participation.
-Students receive an H/P/F grade and one fine art credit upon successful completion.
+Students receive a P/F grade and one fine art credit upon successful completion.